cemalgnlts/Mailjs/Web/README.md

-# Include Mailjs into your project.
+# Include Into Your Project

 You can link directly to the latest version by adding the following script tag inside your head tags: